 Asking how important a style guide is to your blog is like asking how important it is to drink water to keep your body healthy.
 It’s important!
 Of course, your blog can survive without a style guide, just like you can survive on soda.
-But neither will stay healthy for long.
+But neither you nor your blog will stay healthy for long.

 What a Style Guide Is